Directly to the content

 • Nourishes the stomach and intestinal mucosa

-• Counteracts the storage of fat
+• Counteracts fat storage

 Effect on longevity